40 Ideas to Improve Your Nonprofit's Marketing

 - Call to Action Button - Add a “Donate Now” button to your Facebook page so people can donate directly from your Facebook page.
 You must be a 501c3 and not have your pages connected to any other categories.

 Your nonprofit is giving people the opportunity to be part of something bigger than themselves — something with meaning and purpose.
 Use these tips to tell your story.
+And, don't forget to recruit and manage volunteers with a volunteer management software

 Andrea Johnson is a native Texan now living in Charlotte, N.C., with her husband and two daughters.
 She enjoys running, photography and good chocolate.